SalesforceCommerceCloud/raml-toolkit/README.md

 ## Development Resources

-Here is a amf validation example from Mulesoft.
+Here is an AMF validation example from Mulesoft.
 This includes some custom rules you can use for reference when building rules.

 https://github.com/mulesoft-labs/amf-validation-example
 https://github.com/aml-org/amf/blob/develop/vocabularies/dialects/canonical_webapi.yaml